 Students are expected to complete their work in the Joint Ph.D.
 Program within seven calendar years of their matriculation date.
-Students finding themselves unable to meet this deadline may petition for up to three one-year extensions, up to a total time limit of ten (10) years in the Program from the time of matriculation.
-If you have reached the ten-year mark and have completed 3⁄4 of your dissertation you may request a one quarter extension.
+Students unable to meet this deadline may petition for up to three one-year extensions, up to a total time limit of ten (10) years.
+Students who have reached the ten-year mark and have completed $\frac{3}{4}$ of their dissertation may request a one quarter extension.